Motorola Backflip: System upgrades

 On November 9, 2010, a downloadable update, Android OS 2.1 (Eclair) and a compatible version of MotoBlur was released by Motorola for AT&T Backflip customers, U.S. only.
 The update is unavailable over-the-air (OTA).

 Since then Eclair is available for phones outside U.S. that are rooted with custom recoveries installed and radio updated.
 CyanogenMod 7.2 (Android 2.3.7) is available through official releases.
 Other custom roms are also available.

 Overclocking

 Overclocking is possible via overclocking kernels and direct overclocking.
-Overclocking is available up to 768 MHz on the official cyanogenmod 7 rom.
+Overclocking is available up to 768 MHz on the official CyanogenMod 7 rom.

 Multitouch

-Since this phone lacks the multitouch feature, a patch was made available for the froyo rom.
-However many testers have reported problems with the touchscreen which becomes jerky and eventually ceases to operate.
+Since this phone lacks the multitouch feature, a patch was made available for the Froyo ROM.
+Testers reported problems with the touchscreen which becomes jerky and eventually ceases to operate.